plone/training/about.rst

 The training is rendered using sphinx and builds in two flavors:

 default
-    The verbose version used for the online-documentation and for the trainer.
-Build it in sphinx with ``make html`` or use the online-version.
+    The verbose version used for the online documentation and for the trainer.
+Build it in sphinx with ``make html`` or use the online version.

 presentation
     A abbreviated version used for the projector during a training.
-It should uses more bullet-points than verbose text.
+It should use more bullet points than verbose text.
 Build it in sphinx with ``make presentation``.

 .. note::

-    By prefixing an indented block of text or code with ``.. only:: presentation`` you can control that this block is used for the presentation-version only.
+    By prefixing an indented block of text or code with ``.. only:: presentation`` you can control that this block is used for the presentation version only.

-    To hide a block from the presentation-version use ``.. only:: not presentation``
+    To hide a block from the presentation version use ``.. only:: not presentation``

     Content without a prefix will be included in both versions.

-The readthedocs-theme
+The readthedocs theme
 +++++++++++++++++++++

-We slightly tweaked readthedocs-theme in ``_static/custom.css`` so that it works better with projectors:
+We slightly tweaked readthedocs theme in ``_static/custom.css`` so that it works better with projectors:

 - We start hiding the navbar much earlier so that it does not interfere with the text.
 - We enlarge the default width of the content-area.